Goalsum/TataruBook/docs/tables_and_views.md

 ## accounts

 List of accounts.
 An **account** is an entity with **separate balance**.
-Note that a person can have multiple accounts in a bank, such as current account, investment account, credit account, etc., so care should be taken when naming accounts.
+A person can have multiple accounts in a bank, such as current account, investment account, credit account, etc., so care should be taken when naming accounts.

 The unit used for the balance of an account is defined by the asset it contains.
 For example, if the asset contained in the account is a currency, the account balance is the value in that currency; if the asset contained in the account is a stock, the account balance is the number of shares.